Find answers to the questions we get asked most often about the Medicaid application process.

 - When an individual is in long-term care, savings dwindle rapidly.
 Medical care usually starts at $6,000+ monthly, and in 7-8 months, those savings are gone.

-It's best to start the process of gathering all the docs for Medicaid months before you'll need it, so that whatever happens, you're covered.
+It's best to start gathering all the docs for Medicaid months before you'll need them, so that whatever happens, you're covered.